 You are aware of blockers in your mindset and learning technology stack.
 You have a list of useful attributes to access and evaluate metrics you have on hand.
 The next step is to gather that data and store it.
 But, we don’t want to just let the data fester.
 This is where the really hard work begins.

-Consider a Training Operations Platform
+Consider a Training Management System

 Using software as infrastructure isn’t unusual for data-driven, outcome-focused teams.